Fourteen Days in the Duke City

 Where to Stay Tonight

-Spend a full day exploring the interconnected attractions of the ABQ BioPark, from aquatic life to botanical gardens and serene Japanese landscapes.
+Spend a full day exploring the interconnected attractions of the ABQ BioPark along the Rio Grande.

 Morning